groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/edit-word/_index.md

 ## Load Word file for edit

 First of all user must open a document by loading it into the [Editor](https://apireference.groupdocs.com/net/editor/groupdocs.editor/editor) class instance.
 This example demonstrates how to load the password-protected document from the stream.
 So, let's suppose we have an encoded DOCX, and user knows its password.
-First of all, you need to create a load options.
+First of all, you need to create a load options — an instance of the [`GroupDocs.Editor.Options.WordProcessingLoadOptions` class](https://apireference.groupdocs.com/editor/net/groupdocs.editor.options/wordprocessingloadoptions).

 ```csharp
 Options.WordProcessingLoadOptions loadOptions = new WordProcessingLoadOptions();